Institution of Engineers of Ireland: International

 In accordance with EU requirements it is the designated authority for the engineering profession in Ireland.
 The institution is a national member of European Federation of National Engineering Associations (FEANI).
-The institution is also a signator to a number of multilateral agreements, these are principally for registered professional titles and accredited engineering programmes, for academic programmes these are:
+The institution is also a signatory to a number of multilateral agreements, these are principally for registered professional titles and accredited engineering programmes, for academic programmes these are:

-The institution is also the signator to a number of bilateral agreements with engineering societies in the United Kingdom.
+The institution is also the signatory to a number of bilateral agreements with engineering societies in the United Kingdom.
 These are for the dual recognition of corresponding Chartered Engineer, Associate Engineer and Engineering Technician grades of the institution.

 What the Institution offers

+Free CPD Series and Sector webinars;